 The D2D delivery time is coarsely approximated as

-In each D2D transmission (see Fig. \ref{fig:timeDiv}), $\frac{1}{|\mathcal{D}|-1}$ fractions of each subfile (of size $C(K,\tau,L)$) are delivered by user $k \in \mathcal{D}$ with the rate $R^{\mathcal{D}}_{k}$.
-Moreover, in each D2D subset, $|\mathcal{D}|=\tau+1$ subfiles are delivered through D2D transmissions; thus, in \eqref{eq:Tselection} the total required time is divided by $|\mathcal{D}|$ to compute the average time for a single subfile.
+In each D2D transmission (see Fig. \ref{fig:timeDiv}), $\frac{1}{|\mathcal{D}|-1}$ fractions of each subfile (of size $C(K,\tau,L)$) are delivered by user $k \in \mathcal{D}$ at the rate $R^{\mathcal{D}}_{k}$.
+Moreover, in each D2D subset, $|\mathcal{D}|=\tau+1$ subfiles are delivered.
+Thus, in \eqref{eq:Tselection}, the total required time is divided by $|\mathcal{D}|$ to compute the average {delivery} time for a single subfile.
 Note that for each iteration $i$, we only consider those subsets that have not yet been allocated for D2D transmissions.